 Kratom is an all-natural herbal compound derived from the leaves of the Mitragyna speciosa evergreen tree in Southeast Asia.

-This powerful psychoactive plant contains many plant-based alkaloids that account for the plant’s benefits — which exist on a wide range from stimulant-like to calming and analgesic.
+This powerful psychoactive plant contains many alkaloids that account for its benefits, ranging from stimulant-like to calming and analgesic.
 The two most common alkaloids are mitragynine and 7-hydroxymitragynine .

-Indigenous peoples in Southeast Asia have used this plant for centuries.
+Indigenous peoples in Southeast Asia have used this plant for centuries as traditional medicine.
 Only in the past couple of years has it become popular in the western world.

-Since kratom’s effects are highly dependent on the dosage, it’s important to get this right.
+Since kratom’s effects depend highly on the dosage, it’s essential to get this right.

 Dosages are always dependent on many factors like the method of consumption, body mass, age, etc.